qvn/GitPages/_posts/2013-10-03-External-Fire-Grinds-My-Gears.md

     The reasoning is that a small leak will not generate enough fuel flow rate to boil a large vessel of liquid to cause overpressure.

-    Okay, you have say, this one is a bit crazy.
+    Okay, you have to say, this one is a bit crazy.
 Calculating something like that would requires plenty of assumptions

 ## It's Gotta stop
 When things are open to intepretation, they do no favor to the engineer.
 Engineering judgement is a wrestle between costs and safety.
 And when being faced with these hypothetical questions (would it happen? how would it happen? is it likely?), it is best to conduct a study to know what's the probability is.